 Always on Your Feet (Ex)

-This ability replaces clad in steel.
+This ability replaces surprising strike.

 Improved Evasion (Ex)